 This tree does best in full sun to partial shade.
-It prefers to grow in moist to wet soil, and will even tolerate some standing water.
-It is particular about its soil conditions, with a strong preference for sandy, acidic soils.
-It is quite intolerant of urban pollution, therefore inner city or urban streetside plantings are best avoided, and will benefit from being planted in a relatively sheltered location.
+It prefers to grow in average to moist conditions, and shouldn't be allowed to dry out.
+It is not particular as to soil type or pH.
+It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
 This species is native to parts of North America.